 • “Can you explain…?”

-I was fortunate when I wrote a 400,000 word recovery curriculum that my editor was not familiar with addiction terminology.
+I was fortunate when I wrote a 400,000-word recovery curriculum that my editor was not familiar with addiction terminology.
 Her lack of awareness about the context of certain words prompted her to ask questions for clarification.

-Those conversations in turn prompted me to create the TIERS Glossary of Recovery Terms, which streamlines communication between the facilitator, participant and others in the group, creating a framework of recovery language.
+Those conversations, in turn, prompted me to create the TIERS Glossary of Recovery Terms, which streamlines communication between the facilitator, participant, and others in the group, creating a framework of recovery language.

 Familiar language helps focus group time on the important issues of recovery when all participants understand vocabulary.

-But, as an online writer, I do not have the luxury of asking another participant to “translate” or rephrase, nor do I include a glossary with a post.
+As an online writer, I do not have the luxury of asking another participant to “translate” or rephrase, nor do I include a glossary with a post.
 I have to make each word count and the words must make sense to the reader.

 When Too Much is Too Much